 I quite understand that this is very obvious, but I just wanted to point out that all artifacts are basically nothing more than few vertices out of place.

 But what happens if you have tris? tris are EVIL of course, aren't they? well, depends. let's see here:

 Without adding subdivision we can’t see much of a difference between a mesh made up of tris and quads, tris in themselves are not bad.
 Every quad is made up of 2 triangles and everything is eventually rendered out using tris even if you can’t see them, BUT you need to be careful when subdividing poles and triangles.

 When you start to subdivide, things change drastically, the good news is: subdivision decreases artifacts slightly due to averaging everything out.
 The bad one: you can't use tris or poles freely.

 Subdivision of quads could have the affect of hiding some artifacts due to the averaging effect.

 But subdividing triangles and N-Gons is a different matter and you need to be more careful.

-You should never judge a mesh by simply looking at it's wireframe; only how it renders and if it serves it's intended purpose.
+Unless experienced, you should not judge a mesh by looking at its wireframe; only how it renders and if it serves its intended purpose.